joans/joans.github.io/src/posts/japan-kanazawa.md

 Golden week is finally over!
 It's time to go back to the tourist hotspots.
 Our first hotspot is Kanazawa.
 A city that I did not know that much about.
 Apparently, before and during the Edo Period, this city was pretty rich and thus has a lot of very interesting sights to see!

-Kanazawa is called the Seatlle of Japan (because of a lot of rain/wind) and today, it gave us exactly that: A lot of rain.
+Kanazawa is called the Seattle of Japan (because of a lot of rain/wind) and today, it gave us exactly that: A lot of rain.
 The rain didn't even stop for one second.

 > Check out an interactive Map of the places we visited [here](https://wanderlog.com/view/ipgoeoyijw/japan-trip/shared).
 I will update this map as we continue our Journey.
 This post is about Day 10.